SadhuG/carbon-crunch-task/README.md

 This project aims to evaluate the ability to translate a Figma design into a responsive, functional web page while implementing a smooth slider animation.
 The task involves pixel-perfect design recreation, responsive layout adjustments, and adding subtle micro-interactions.

+### Improved Version
+[Carbon Crunch Task Redesign](https://github.com/SadhuG/carbon-crunch-redesign).
+Another submission for the task with improvements across the board with perfomance, styling, tech-stacks and design systems.
+Build keeping the future optimizations below in mind.

 ## Task Details

 ### 1. Recreate the Figma Design